microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 ## Introduction

-This tool is to filter the defective machines from thousands of benchmarking results automatically according to rules defined in **baseline file**.
+This tool is to filter the defective machines from thousands of benchmarking results automatically according to rules defined in **Rule file**.

 ## Input